marlonlewis2020/bom-squad/README.md

 2. Make NO further changes, commits or pushes to the branch.

-3. Checkout to develop: "git checkout master"
+3. Checkout to master: "git checkout master"

 4. Delete your local branch: git branch -d <<branch_name>>